What It Really Feels Like to Give Birth When You Get an Epidural

 So, all in all, the actual epidural placement was no big thang.

-Can the Epidural Be Turned Up, Down, or Off?
+Can an Epidural Be Turned Up, Down, or Off?

 Good question.
 I think it really depends on your hospital, your nurses, your doctor, and protocol.
 I asked many times for them to turn my epidural down once I'd had it because I felt so floaty and detached from what was happening but they kept telling me that they "try not to do that."
 I don't know what that meant and I do trust that their reasons were much more informed than mine.
 I do know that many hospitals turn the epidural down or completely off while you're pushing.
 This probably sounds scary but being able to feel your contractions and feel your baby moving through the birth canal is so helpful for productive pushing.

 How Does an Epidural Feel?
-Does it Make You Feel High?
+Does an Epidural Make You Feel High?

 The effects of an epidural are admittedly strange!
 And that's not bad.
 But they're weird and I'll say with certainty that it's different for each woman.